 Some of our team would like to see Amazon’s monopoly power dismantled, but the majority of the group thinks that won’t happen.
 Amazon’s future in eCommerce seems secure, but the platform is evolving rapidly.
 While Amazon remains the dominant player in eCommerce, competitors like Google and Microsoft are slowly chipping away at its market share in cloud computing.
 At the same time, Amazon will look to expand into new industries, such as insurance, healthcare, and medical products, as it seeks to diversify its business.

 Additionally, Amazon’s move into hardware, such as AI-powered home assistants and humanoid robots, remains a topic of debate.
-One roundtable participant feels strongly that Amazon shits the bed when it comes to tech products (see: Fire Phone and Alexa; the Kindle being the one exception).
+One roundtable participant feels strongly that Amazon mostly fails when it comes to tech products (see: Fire Phone and Alexa; the Kindle being the one exception).
 Still another panelist is convinced it will push the boundaries of what’s possible with AI and robotics, saying “Amazon will develop an advanced humanoid robot assistant for your home.”
 If that’s true, we’ll come back to you later with another blog post about whether we think it was all worth it.

 The Role of AI and Robotics